What Is The Difference Between CompTIA A+ Core 1 and Core 2?

 • Exam Format Familiarity: Familiarizing yourself with the exam format is key to success.
 Make sure to review the certification objectives and the types of questions included in the CompTIA A+ exams.

-• Study Material: A plethora of study materials are available for the A+ certification, including books, online courses, practice exams, and lab simulations.
+• Study Material: A plethora of study materials is available for the A+ certification, including books, online courses, practice exams, and lab simulations.
 Choose the resources that suit you best and maintain a regular study schedule.

 • Hands-on Experience: Participating in hands-on labs provides practical experience and reinforces your understanding of the material.
 It also prepares you for the lab-based questions on the exams.